 Hiring has changed a lot over the past few years.
-Now, many companies use digital recruiting tools to connect with job candidates.
-One-way video interviews are becoming a standard part of this process.
+Now, many companies use digital recruiting tools to connect with candidates.
+Asynchronous candidate screening, including video responses, assessments, and AI-assisted review, is becoming a standard part of this process.

 For some, the idea of recording answers instead of meeting live is new.
 It can feel different from a regular interview.
 As more organizations use these interviews, accessibility has become an important part of making sure everyone gets a fair chance.